 accepted with the approval of at least two-thirds of the voting delegates present.

 f. decide on the establishment of expert groups.

 g. decide on membership fees.

 h. elect a President, a Vice-President and a Treasurer to serve a term of two years.

 6. THE PRESIDENT

 The AVTE president is the leading political representative of AVTE.
 He/She oversees the execution of AVTE’s rules and decisions.
 He/She represents the association.
-The president may be elected for no more than two consecutive terms.

 7. THE VICE-PRESIDENT